opengovern/hub/ui/src/pages/setup/azure.md

 #### Complete the Integration:

 Follow the on-screen instructions to complete the integration process.
-Once completed, your Azure subscriptions will be linked with Opencomply, providing enhanced visibility and governance over your Azure resources.
+Once completed, your Azure subscriptions will be linked with opencomply, providing enhanced visibility and governance over your Azure resources.